lapsumchan/MR2-cML-SuSiE/README.md

 0.005055941 0.250410900 0.535365874
 ```
 This indicates that this set of 52 metabolite exposures are more likely to be causal to both AD and HTN, than HTN alone.

+# TLDR
+Users can provide their own version of harmonized data.

 ### References

 [1] Elsworth, Ben, et al. "The MRC IEU OpenGWAS data infrastructure."
 BioRxiv (2020): 2020-08.